TunLinAung010/CICD-DockerSwarm/README.md

 # CICD-DockerSwarm
-This project is cid enviroment using docker swarm
+This project is cid enviroment using woodpekcer and gitea on docker swarm cluster

+# Deploy gitea on docker